-But, which of them were considered the most important?
+- But which of them was considered the most important?

 Who are the nine gods?

-The Egyptian "Nine Gods", or The Ennead, was a group of 9 deities that were most commonly worshipped at Heliopolis.
+The Egyptian "Nine Gods," or The Ennead, was a group of 9 deities most commonly worshipped at Heliopolis.

 According to sites like landofpyramids.org, the Egyptian family tree for the major gods is as follows: -